 Private school vouchers take many names, including "scholarship" programs, tuition tax credits, education savings accounts, and portability schemes.
-Regardless of what they are called, they use public dollars to fund private schools.
+Regardless of what they are called, they use public dollars to fund private schools and divert scarce resources away from the education system that serves 90% of American children.

 Private school vouchers undermine public schools by diverting desperately needed resources away from the public school system, which accepts all students, to fund the education of a few, select voucher students.
+Given the fiscal constraints at the federal, state and local level we simply cannot afford to fund two different education systems-public and private-on our taxpayers' dime.